 One way in which technology is remaking warehouses is through the use of robotics.
-In order for sustainable warehouse of the future to stow, pick, and store inventory as quickly and efficiently as possible, technology advancements such as automatically guided vehicles (robots that can move inventory shelves across a warehouse floor), autonomous mechanical arms, and even low-flying indoor drones are being piloted at warehouses across the country in order to find new, and more sustainable ways to fulfill their customer orders.
+In order for sustainable warehouses of the future to stow, pick, and store inventory as quickly and efficiently as possible, technology advancements such as automatically guided vehicles (robots that can move inventory shelves across a warehouse floor), autonomous mechanical arms, and even low-flying indoor drones are being piloted at warehouses across the country in order to find new and more sustainable ways to fulfill their customer orders.

 The Warehouses of the Future, Today

 At Rubicon, we are an example of how powerful things can get done when technology and sustainability work together.

 For one of our customers, a Fortune 100 multinational consumer electronics retailer, we provide on-site labor within a number of their regional distribution centers to manage the movement, handling, and preparation of recyclable commodities including cardboard, plastics, metal, mixed paper, pallets, wood waste, trash, and totes.

 Using Rubicon’s technology platform, these recycling commodities are handled at various volumes and in different ways within each warehouse, depending on the material and requirements to prepare them for recycling or disposal.
 The retailer, which was named by Barron’s as one of the Most Sustainable Companies for 2019, is then able to ensure that their recyclable commodities make their way seamlessly through their warehouses to be received in trailers and shipped out to the appropriate recycling centers.

 The circular economy is here to stay.
 The warehouses of the future that recognize and get on board with their changing roles, opting to put sustainability and efficiency at the forefront of their operations, will win in the long term.